manuelvidales/laravel-roles-permissions-manager/readme.md

+## NOTE
+__This is a copy of the Original repository__ [laravel-roles-permissions-manager](https://github.com/LaravelDaily/laravel-roles-permissions-manager) taken from Laravel 6.0 version.

 ## Laravel Roles Permissions Admin - Spatie version

-__Update October 2019__: this project was created in 2017 as Laravel 5.4 version, and now we upgraded it to Laravel 6 version, also changed the design theme from [AdminLTE](https://adminlte.io/) to [CoreUI](https://coreui.io)
+__Update Septiembre 2021__: this project was created in 2017 as Laravel 5.4 version, and now we upgraded it to Laravel 8 version, also changed the design theme from [AdminLTE](https://adminlte.io/) to [CoreUI](https://coreui.io)

 - - - - -

-This is a Laravel 6 adminpanel starter project with roles-permissions management based on [Spatie Laravel-permission package](https://github.com/spatie/laravel-permission), [CoreUI](https://coreui.io) and [Datatables.net](https://datatables.net).
+This is a Laravel 8 adminpanel starter project with roles-permissions management based on [Spatie Laravel-permission package](https://github.com/spatie/laravel-permission), [CoreUI](https://coreui.io) and [Datatables.net](https://datatables.net).

 We've also created almost identical project based on Joseph Silber's Bouncer package: [see here](https://github.com/LaravelDaily/laravel-roles-permissions-bouncer)